Path to PhD

 General Examination

-The General Doctoral Examination, sometimes referred to as the “Qualifying Exam,” is an oral defense of a written research proposal presented to the chemistry faculty on the student’s doctoral committee that must be completed by the beginning of the student’s fifth semester.
+The General Doctoral Examination, sometimes referred to as the “Qualifying Exam,” is an oral defense presented to the chemistry faculty on the student’s doctoral committee that must be completed before the beginning of the student’s fifth semester.

 PhD Dissertation